 If you’re struggling to get an interview for all the jobs you apply for, the first thing you should take a look at is your resume.
 Because the chances are that it isn’t you that is at fault – it’s the way you’re presenting your resume and selling yourself.
-Indeed, if your resume format is incorrect, your resume won’t even be read by the hiring manager, but will instead by filtered out an automation process.
-So if you’re looking for a new job, there is, quite literally, nothing worse than an outdated resume.
+Indeed, if your resume format is incorrect, your resume won’t even be read by the hiring manager, but will instead be filtered out an automation process.
+So if you’re looking for a new job, it’s better to hire specialists who know all ins and outs of your specific field.
+You can rely on narrow services like accounting resume writing services to make a good and actual resume.
+There is, quite literally, nothing worse than an outdated resume.

-Keep It Short And Simple For Best Modern Resume Format 2018
+Keep It Short and Simple for Best Modern Resume Format 2019

 With your resume, you should instead focus on the essentials only – and you should focus on your presentation.
 This means shorter paragraphs that contain bursts of information, and it means the use of bullet points to condense information.
 Hiring managers don’t have the time to read through rows and rows of text; they want info in short, sharp bursts, and they want to see numbers, such as “I increased growth revenue by 50%.”

 Yes!
-You can now use colour in your resume.
+You can now use color on your resume.
 Back in 1995, everything had to be black and white.
-Bold and italic typeface wasn’t allowed, whilst bullet points were frowned upon.
+The Bold and italic typeface wasn’t allowed, whilst bullet points were frowned upon.
+Find out more about current resume format 2019 here.

-But that was 1995, when hiring managers were stuffy and pedantic.
-It was also at a time when online applications didn’t exist, which essentially meant there were less applications to be read.
+But that was 1995 when hiring managers were stuffy and pedantic.
+It was also at a time when online applications didn’t exist, which essentially meant there were fewer applications to be read.

-Include Your Social Media Profiles For Best Recent Resume Format 2018
+Include Your Social Media Profiles for Best Recent Resume Format 2019

 You want to be in trend, right?
-Then include your social media profiles in your resume!
+Then include your social media profiles on your resume!
 Everyone else is doing it, which means you need to do it too.

 Okay, we’re not saying that you should include a link to your Facebook profile in your resume (because you really don’t want a hiring manager to see those photo’s of you see stumbling out of a club on a work night), but we are suggesting that you include links to your professional Twitter and LinkedIn profiles – if you have them, of course.
 What necessarily needs to be in your resume can be seen in approved resume examples.